mconlon17/simple-vivo-book/GLOSSARY.md

 # Triple Store
 A triple store is a database designed to manage triples.

+# URL
+Uniform Resource Locator.
+An address that can be used on the Internet to uniquely identify a resource.

+# URI
+Uniform Resource Identifier.
+A pattern that can be used to uniquely identify a resource.
+All URL are URI, but not all URI identify resources on the the network.
+Some URI are designed for internal or off-line use.

 # VIVO
 VIVO is an open source, semantic web software system for creating and maintaining an integrated view of the scholarly work of an organization.
 See [the VIVO Home Page](http://vivoweb.org)